Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 - Discovery of AI capabilities and their implications for society and the economy.
 - Establishing the societal context and the emergence of AI-driven economic systems, highlighting ethical dilemmas.
 - **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
 Ensure that these themes are woven into character arcs and interactions, enhancing the narrative depth.
-- **Integration Opportunities**: Highlight character interactions that reflect their emotional stakes and ethical dilemmas, ensuring that the narrative remains engaging and coherent, particularly in scenes involving Isabella and Marcus.

 ## Content Gaps Identified:
 - Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
 Ensure that these themes are woven into character arcs and interactions.